Only recently emerging on our healing horizon,

 Herbal Medicine

-stem-cell proliferation.
-For example, consuming blue-green algae
+stimulate stem cells.
+For example, 1) consuming blue-green algae

 increases the number of stem cells released from the bone marrow into

-of neurites on neuronal stem cells.
+on neuronal stem cells.

 Inert-Gas